EckoTan0804/hugo-blox-resume/content/docs/finance/ETF/05_ETF_trading/lump_sum_investment.md

 - Should you invest in ETFs as a lump sum or through a savings plan?
 That depends on your strategy and how much money you have already set aside.

-- As a buy-and-hold investor, you should only invest an amount that you can afford to do without for the next 10 years.
+- As a buy-and-hold investor, you should only invest an amount that you can afford to do <u>**without**</u> for the next 10 years.
 This way, you benefit from long-term market development and avoid having to sell your ETFs under unfavorable conditions in the short term.

 - To make a lump sum investment in ETFs, you need to open a brokerage account and deposit money into it.